briandrum/codes.forchagrin.com/_chapters/chapter-1107-definitions.md

 ## 1107.15   Occupancy permit

-“Occupancy permit" means an official statement asserting that a given building, other structure or parcel of land, and its use is in compliance with the provisions of all existing Codes, or is a lawfully existing nonconforming building or use and hence may be occupied and used lawfully for the purposes
+"Occupancy permit" means an official statement asserting that a given building, other structure or parcel of land, and its use is in compliance with the provisions of all existing Codes, or is a lawfully existing nonconforming building or use and hence may be occupied and used lawfully for the purposes